stencil-community/stencil-app-starter/readme.md

 To view the build, start an HTTP server inside of the `/www` directory.

-To watch for file changes during develop, run:
+To watch for file changes during development, run:

 ```bash
 npm run dev